null-none/tunnel.center/README.md

 services.
 This may be useful, for instance when you need to show your friend something cool you've built.

-`tunnel.centers` works without installing any software on your machine, thanks to the magic of Wireguard.
+`tunnel.center` works without installing any software on your machine, thanks to the magic of Wireguard.